WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

    </td>
    <td>FALSE
    </td>
-   <td>The country or economic union is restricted from processing personal data.[value based on<a href="https://w3c.github.io/dpv/dpv/#vocab-jurisdictions"> W3C Location and Jurisdiction</a>] for the data source
+   <td>Restriction on the country or economic union for processing personal data. [value based on<a href="https://w3c.github.io/dpv/dpv/#vocab-jurisdictions"> W3C Location and Jurisdiction</a>] for the data source
    </td>
   </tr>
   <tr>